tido/plgToMSS/README.md

 Adds end tags for round-tripping

-To put several functions in a single file, add a module directive
+To move or write several functions in a single file, add a module directive

 ```javascript
 function reverse (s) {